-- Take a hardback book and place the spine of the book, facing upward, at your child's crotch with the same slight pressure applied by a bike saddle while riding.
+- Take a hardback book and place the spine of the book, facing upward, at your child's crotch with the same slight pressure that you'd get on the saddle while riding.

 - Mark the edge of the book's spine on the wall in pencil.

-- Now measure the distance from the floor to the marking as vertically as possible with a measuring stick.
+- Now measure the distance from the floor to the marking as vertically as possible with a measuring stick or tape measure.
 This measurement in centimetres is your child's inseam.

 - Now, you can compare the measurement with the minimum inseam lengths in our table.

 |woom ORIGINAL 5||63.5 cm||125–145 cm|